gxndwana-bankai/settlement-demo/README.md

 ## The Settlement Architecture

 In an intent-based protocol, users state their desired outcome, and solvers execute the necessary transactions.
-A critical component is the settlement layer, which must trustlessly verify that a solver's execution on a destination chain (e.g., Ethereum L1) matches the user's intent before releasing the user's funds on a source chain (e.g., Arbitrum).
+A critical component is the settlement mechanism, which must trustlessly verify that a solver's execution on a destination chain (e.g., Ethereum L1) matches the user's intent before releasing the user's funds on a source chain (e.g., Arbitrum).

 This project mocks that flow: